alpacahq/user-docs/content/trading-on-alpaca/orders.md

 ## Short Sales
 A short sale is the sale of a stock that a seller does not own.
 In general, a short seller sells borrowed stock in anticipation of a price decline.
 The short seller later closes out the position by purchasing the stock.
 By rule, short sales cannot be placed on a downtick in the market price of the stock.
 This rule also applies when markets close.
 When a stock closes on a downtick, short sale orders will not be filled.

+## Order Handling Standards at Alpaca Securities LLC
+Market and limit order orders are protected on the primary exchange opening print.
+We do not necessarily route retail orders to the exchange, but will route orders to market makers who will route orders on your behalf to the primary market opening auction.
+This protection is subject to exchange time cutoff for each exchange’s opening process.
+For instance, if you enter a market order between 9:28:01 and 9:29:59 on a Nasdaq security you would not receive the Nasdaq Official Opening Price (NOOP) since Nasdaq has a cutoff of 9:28 for market orders to be sent to the cross.
+Any market orders received before 9:28 will be filled at the Nasdaq Official Opening Price.

+Stop orders and trailing stops are elected on the consolidated print.
+Your stop order will only elect if there is a trade on the consolidated tape at or lower than your stop price and provided the electing trade is not outside of the NBBO.

+Limit Orders are generally subject to limit order display and protection.
+Protection implies that you should not see the stock trade better than your limit without you receiving an execution.
+Limit Order Display is bound by REG NMS Rule 611.
+Your orders will be displayed if they are the National Best Bid or Best Offer excluding exceptions outlined REG NMS Rule 611.
+Some examples are listed below:
+- An odd lot order (under a unit of trade).
+Most NMS securities have a unit of trade of 100 shares.
+- Block Order.
+A block order under REG NMS is designated as an order of at least 10,000 shares or at least $200,000 notional.
+- An “all or none” order
+- The client requests the order to not be displayed.
+- Not Held orders